MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 The buttons on the donation form are implemented using the `div` element, which is not recognized by automated testing tools as a control on a form.

 To investigate this, you can use the **Inspect** tool to hover over the donation form's buttons.
-The result is that none of them are keyboard-accessible, as indicated by the gray ring.
-The buttons of the donation form also have no name, and have a role of `generic` (representing `div` or `span` elements), which means they aren't accessible to assistive technology.
+The result is that none of them are keyboard-accessible, as indicated by the gray ring on the **Keyboard-focusable** line of the information overlay.
+As shown in the **Name** and **Role** lines of the information overlay, the buttons of the donation form also have no name, and have a role of `generic` (representing `div` or `span` elements), which means they aren't accessible to assistive technology.

 :::image type="complex" source="../media/a11y-testing-donation-button-info.msft.png" alt-text="Inspecting the buttons of the form shows that they aren't keyboard-accessible" lightbox="../media/a11y-testing-donation-button-info.msft.png":::
     Inspecting the buttons of the form shows that they aren't keyboard-accessible